farhiongit/c_thread_pool/README.md

 Canceled tasks won't be processed, but `job_delete`, as optionally passed to `threadpool_add_task`, will be called though.

-The function returns the number of canceled tasks, if any.
+The function returns the number of canceled tasks, if any, or 0 if there are not any left pending task to be canceled.

 ### 4. Wait for all submitted tasks to be completed